The Lady Outlaw

 The Lady Outlaw is a 1911 Australian silent film set in Van Diemen's Land during convict days.

 It was also known as By His Excellency's Command or By His Excellency's Command, a Tale of a Lady Outlaw.

 It is considered a lost film.

+The film was from the Australian Photoplay Company.

 Plot

 In the 1860s, Dorothy's lover is transported to Hobart for committing a crime.
 She follows him there only to discover he has been assigned as a servant to a villainous land owner and has escaped to the hills, where police believe he has died.

 Dorothy decides to seek revenge and leads a group of escape convicts on raids on the land owner's house.
 She then discovers her lover is alive and married to another woman.
 She decides to remain a bushranger until she gets involved in a shoot out by the sea.

 After a duel between a lieutenant and her last surviving follower, she is captured by police.